-A month or so ago, a reader sent me a link to a report on Media Piracy in Emerging Economies.
-I was immediately enthralled.
+A reader sent me a link to a report on Media Piracy in Emerging Economies.
 The report, put out by the American Assembly at Columbia University, “is the first independent, large-scale study of music, film and software piracy in emerging economies, with a focus on Brazil, India, Russia, South Africa, Mexico and Bolivia.”
 It is based on “three years of work by some thirty-five researchers,” and it argues, rather convincingly, that industry lobbying efforts to stop media piracy have largely failed because “the problem of piracy is better conceived as a failure of affordable access to media in legal markets.”

-The report lists out the following “major findings,” all of which are eminently relevant for China as well:
+The report lists the following “major findings,” all of which are eminently relevant for China:

 1. Prices are too high.
 High prices for media goods, low incomes, and cheap digital technologies are the main ingredients of global media piracy.
 Relative to local incomes in Brazil, Russia, or South Africa, the retail price of a CD, DVD, or copy of MS Office is five to ten times higher than in the US or Europe.
 Legal media markets are correspondingly tiny and underdeveloped.